gadgetmies/cascade-test/README.md

 ## Features

 - **Nested Test Suites**: Organize tests hierarchically with setup/teardown at any level
+- **Assertion Library Compatibility**: All assertion libraries that throw errors on assertion failures can be used in the tests.
 - **Async Support**: Full support for async/await and Promise-based tests
 - **Timeout Management**: Configurable timeouts for individual tests and test groups
 - **Test Skipping**: Skip tests conditionally with custom reasons